Angelique Kerber: Playing style

 Despite her weaknesses on serve, Kerber is proficient at defending her serve with her outstanding athleticism.
 Kerber, however, is one of the best returners on the WTA Tour, ranking consistently in the top 50 players based on percentage of return points won.
 Kerber experiences her greatest success when she plays with an aggressive mindset, despite her defensive playing style; her occasional slumps in form can be attributed to an over-reliance upon her defensive skills, and an unwillingness to play points aggressively.
-Kerber's favourite surface is grass, as the fast pace and low bounce afforded on grass courts suits her defensive playing style, although she has had success on hard courts, as well.
+Kerber's favourite surface is grass, as the fast pace and low bounce afforded on grass courts suits her flat-hitting playing style, although she has had success on hard courts, as well.

 Personal life

-Kerber is currently based in the Polish town of Puszczykowo, a suburb of Poznań, where her maternal grandfather owns an indoor tennis facility.
+Kerber is currently based in the Polish town of Puszczykowo, a suburb of Poznań, where her maternal grandfather owned an indoor tennis facility.

 Kerber speaks German, Polish and English, and also holds dual German-Polish citizenship.
 She has competed for Germany throughout her career.
 In an interview, Kerber clarified that, despite strong Polish connection, she considers herself German: "I am German.
-I play for Germany, I grew up in Germany, and my heart beats for Germany"; however, another time she said: "my heart beats for Poland too".
+I play for Germany, I grew up in Germany, and my heart beats for Germany".

 A huge football fan, Kerber has cited German club FC Bayern Munich as her favourite team.
 Kerber has frequently cited former German tennis player Steffi Graf as her childhood idol and her motivation for pursuing tennis.

-Kerber is Catholic, telling Emotion Magazine: "[F]aith is important to me...
-Christian values continue to shape me to this day.
-In difficult moments, faith in God is an anchor for me.
-Whereby faith has different forms for me and also comes into play in believing in oneself and one's own path".
+Kerber was raised Catholic but became sceptical by her late teens, telling Emotion Magazine: "When you think about it rationally, it does seem incredibly improbable that there is a God."
+She has since described herself as "probably agnostic, but practically an atheist", and has expressed contentment with her current worldview, stating "I feel internally happier than at any time of my life".

 On August 24, 2022, Kerber announced that she was taking a break from tennis due to pregnancy.
-Bild reports the father of Kerber's child is Franco Bianco, manager of Königstein im Taunus.
-She gave birth to a daughter, Liana, on 25 February 2023.
+Bild reports the father of Kerber's child is Franco Bianco, manager of a sporting facility in Königstein im Taunus.
+She gave birth to a daughter in 2023.